Wiii-1/ComArch-and-DAA/PT1/Data_struct/Readme.md

 - the Stacks that I created in a seperate class for encapsulation and modular use where I created my own custom stacks and added a user input.
 First we have the push method where it ask the user to enter a number to then stores the input in a variable, the adds it to the stack finally prints a message that it have been added.
 Second the Pop method first it checks whether the stack is empty or not an if yes it'll print empty if no it'll proceed in removing or popping the element/data in the stack and stores it then prints it.
 The 3rd is the display where it simply displays the stacks, And finally the 4th one is the run method where it prints out the users options and the user may choose from.
+To use it is already easy and self explanatory

-# Queue Implementation and explanation
+## Queue Implementation and explanation

     class Queue {
         private LinkedList<Integer> queue = new LinkedList<>();